It's your history - don't just learn it, LIVE it!

 Q #17: OK, this is my first gun, can you teach me to load/shoot/clean it?

-A: For now, no. We used to have a 1/2 day class that we offered for free.
+A: We used to have a 1/2 day class that we offered for free.
 Because of too many people scheduling the class and not showing up, we had to make the decision to top offering the class until we can come up with a better way of ensuring people will actually show up after we schedule our time around them.
-Hopefully we'll get this worked out by springtime and we can offer a class again.

 Back to top